-27 Yiu Chun Fat (HCMP 1482/2007), Leung Wai Kuen Edward v.
+56 Yiu Chun Fat (HCMP 1482/2007), Leung Wai Kuen Edward v.
 Secretary for Justice (HCMP 1321/2012) and Lee Hin Long (Timothy Lee) v.
 Secretary for Justice (HCMP 1183/2020).

-PART X: ADVERTISEMENTS OF POLITICAL, PROFESSIONAL BODIES, TRADE ORGANISATIONS OR OTHER ORGANISATIONS
+PART X : ADVERTISEMENTS OF POLITICAL/ PROFESSIONAL BODIES, TRADE ORGANISATIONS OR OTHER ORGANISATIONS

-- 7.74 Any thing or material published by any organisation, including a political body, professional body or trade organisation, owners' corporation, MAC, tenants' association, owners' committee, etc., which advertises its platform or services with reference to a candidate (irrespective of whether or not the candidate concerned is its office-bearer or member) during or even before the election period by name or photograph or otherwise with the intent to promote the election of the candidate may be treated as an EA put up by, or on behalf of, or on account of, the candidate.
+9.76 Any thing or material published by any organisation, including a political body, professional body or trade organisation, owners' corporation, MAC, tenants' association, owners' committee, etc., which advertises its platform or services with reference to a candidate (irrespective of whether the candidate concerned is its office-bearer or member) during or even before the election period by name or photograph or otherwise with the intent to promote the election of the candidate may be treated as an EA put up by, or on behalf of, or on account of, the candidate.
 The expenses of such EA may be construed as election expenses incurred by or on behalf of the candidate.
 A candidate should be responsible for election expenses incurred by himself/herself or his/her authorised election expense agents, excluding those incurred without his/her knowledge and consent.
 It is therefore a prudent step for the relevant organisations to suspend such advertising activities.
-However, if the material published by the organisation concerned, as opposed to the candidate himself/herself, advertises only a particular activity, which: - (a) is organised from time to time either as part of the organisation's normal functions, and/or according to the local tradition; - (b) is not related to the election; and then the appearance of the name and/or photograph of a candidate who is involved in organising the activity in the published material will not be regarded as an EA.
+However, if the material published by the organisation concerned, as opposed to the candidate himself/herself, advertises only a particular activity which:

+- (a) is organised from time to time either as part of the organisation's normal functions, and/or according to the local tradition; - (b) is not related to the election; and - (c) does not explicitly or implicitly promote or prejudice the election of a candidate in the election, then the appearance of the name and/or photograph of a candidate who is involved in organising the activity in the published material will not be regarded as an EA.
+[Amended in June 2020]